A better way to get UTM Parameters into Keap

-The key to growing any business is identifying what marketing channels, content & campaigns are generating leads & customers at a positive ROI, and then doubling down on those initiatives.
+The key to growing any business is identifying what marketing channels, content & campaigns are generating leads & customers at a positive ROI and then doubling down on those initiatives.

 The key to success is making sure you're tracking the source of every lead & opportunity in your CRM.
-That way, you can easily run reports that show which campaigns, content & channels are working.
+That way, you can quickly run reports that show which campaigns, content & channels are working.

 4 steps for capturing UTM parameters in Keap

 Using Attributer to capture UTM parameters in Keap is easy.
 Here's how to do it in 4 easy steps:

 1. Add UTM variables to your ads

 First, you need to start using UTM parameters for every ad and campaign you're currently running.
 Most marketers do this anyway, but if you're not using UTM links, you need to start.